MikeWay/2324/NodeScripts/README.md

 ================
-Utilities to copy files into the right place to create the exercise environment.
+Utilities to copy files into the right place to create the exercise environment and to perform E2E testing of the load.

 To install on your machine.